Native American languages

 Maps of the eleven First Nations of Quebec.

 Vermont Indian Map New Hampshire Indian Map Maine Indian Map New York Indian Map:

 Tribal maps showing the original territory of the Abenakis and their neighbors in the United States.

-Historical maps for the Abenaki Indians of Maine.
+Historical maps and facts about the Abenaki Indians and other northeastern tribes.